paypal/react-paypal-js/README.md

 The JS SDK hosted-fields component provides payment form functionality that you can customize.
 Read more about this integration in the [PayPal Advanced Card Payments documentation](https://developer.paypal.com/docs/business/checkout/advanced-card-payments/).

-To integrate your hosted fields in your site you need to use two components.
-The parent `<PayPalHostedFieldsProvider />`and the `<PayPalHostedField>` children.
-The first one is similar to the `<PayPalScripProvider>` if you are familiar with that component.
+There are two components to use for hosted-fields integrations:

+1. The `<PayPalHostedFieldsProvider />` provider component wraps the form field elements and accepts the createOrder prop.
+2. The `<PayPalHostedField>` component is used for the credit card number, expiration, and cvv elements.
+These are customizable using props and must be children of the `<PayPalHostedFieldsProvider />` component.

 Below you can see an example:

 ```jsx